 Once you sign the Cromwell Waiver, you need to set up a payment plan.
 The company must agree to a payment plan that is reasonable, taking your income level into consideration.
 For tips on setting up a plan, see the section in this chapter on Getting Help Paying Your Bills.
 If you qualify for a special protection, you should tell this to the utility company.
-See the section in this chapter on Special Protections Against Shutoffs.
+See the section in this chapter on Special Protections Against Shut-offs.

-If the gas or electric company refuses to let you sign a Cromwell Waiver and set up a reasonable payment plan to dispose of your old arrearage, call the DPU consumer line for assistance.11
+If the gas or electric company refuses to let you sign a Cromwell Waiver and set up a reasonable payment plan to dispose of your old arrearage, contact the DPU consumer division for assistance.

 Wireline telephone companies are more resistant to setting up new accounts for customers who owe money on old accounts.
 There are no rules specifically addressing the situation of customers seeking new service who owe the phone company money from a prior address.
 You also may be able to set up a new account by negotiating a payment plan with the telephone company to pay off what you owe.
-If the company will not agree to a payment plan that is reasonable based on your income, call the DTC consumer line, 800-392-6066.
-A DTC consumer advocate may be able to help you negotiate a better plan.
+If the company will not agree to a payment plan that is reasonable based on your income, contact the DTC consumer line, at 800-392-6066 or consumer.complaints@mass.gov.
+A DTC consumer staff person may be able to help you negotiate a better plan.